TheLastSultan/InstaCraam/README.md

 - Hosted on Heroku
 - AWS S3 Buckets and Paperclip to host and upload content
-- RESTful API endpoints created with Jbuilder
+- RESTful API endpoints
+- Views created with Jbuilder
 - Figaro for API key protection
 - BCrypt for password hashing and privacy